Enter your ZIP to

 Furnaces

-Furnaces are the most common heating systems installed in homes due to higher efficiency, durability and longer lifespans.
+Furnaces are the most common heating systems installed in homes due to higher efficiency, durability, and longer lifespans.
 A furnace unit that is 20 years old can still run at 70% efficiency.
-They use a fuel source to generate heat through combustion and distribute it using ducts.
-You can choose from gas furnaces, electric furnaces, solid fuel burning furnaces or oil burning furnaces based on the availability of fuel type in your area.
+Furnaces use a fuel source to generate heat through combustion and distribute it using ducts.
+You can choose from gas furnaces, electric furnaces, solid-fuel furnaces, or oil-burning furnaces based on the availability of fuel in your area.

 Home Furnace Systems

-Furnaces are high efficiency heating systems that use fuel as energy source to generate heat.
+Furnaces are high-efficiency heating systems that use fuel as the energy source to generate heat.

 Heat Pumps

-Your can choose from these three types of heat pumps for your homes
+You can choose from these three types of heat pumps for your home:

-• Air Source Heat Pumps.
-They use air ducts and vents to distribute heat and can be combined with a furnace unit during winters.
+• Air-Source Heat Pumps: These use air ducts and vents to distribute heat and can be combined with a furnace unit during winter.

-• Ductless Mini-split Heat Pumps.
-Mini-split air handler units are installed in different rooms of the homes creating zones for heating.
-These are connected with a single outdoor compressor unit.
+• Ductless Mini-Split Heat Pumps: Mini-split air handler units are installed in different rooms of the home, creating zones for heating.
+These are connected to a single outdoor compressor unit.

-• Geo-thermal Heat Pumps.
-They are ground and water source heat pumps that use earth’s temperature to heat or cool homes.
-They have higher installation costs but have a great ROI.
+• Geothermal Heat Pumps: These ground- and water-source heat pumps use Earth’s temperature to heat or cool homes.
+They have higher installation costs but can deliver a strong ROI.

-Heat pumps run on significantly low costs compared to furnaces and central air systems.
-However, they are not suitable for extreme lower temperatures in winters.
-You will need to install a furnace or other packaged HVAC systems to counter subfreezing temperatures.
+Heat pumps typically cost less to operate than resistive electric heat and some central systems.
+However, they are not ideal for extreme subfreezing temperatures.
+You may need to install a furnace or other packaged HVAC system to supplement performance in very cold climates.

 Heat Pump Systems

-Heat Pumps provide both heating and cooling in homes by using air or water as energy source.
+Heat pumps provide both heating and cooling in homes by using air or ground-source energy.

 Boilers and Heaters

-A boiler generates hot water or steam to power baseboard, radiant or radiator heating.
+A boiler generates hot water or steam to power baseboard, radiant, or radiator heating.
 Today’s newer models are very different from their cumbersome predecessors.
-Small, compact and energy efficient versions are available that offer low maintenance and no drop off when it comes to performance.
-Natural gas, propane, oil and electricity are types of fuels used by boiler systems to convert water into steam.
+Small, compact, and energy-efficient versions are available that offer low maintenance and no drop-off in performance.
+Natural gas, propane, oil, and electricity are fuels used by boiler systems to convert water into steam.
 Old, inefficient boilers or coal burners that were switched or retrofitted to burn oil or gas are likely candidates for upgrading to a new, high-efficiency boiler.

 Home Boiler Systems